 A tuba invented by the composer Richard Wagner to be used in his operas.
 It is smaller than the orchestral tuba and has a range between that of the horn and the trombone.
 Its somber, majestic tone has inspired other composers such as Strauss, Bruckner, and Stravinsky to include it in compositions.

-A ballroom dance written in triple time with a strong accent on the first beat.
+A ballroom dance that is written in triple time with a strong accent on the first beat.

 Whole Tone Scale